HannahhoHe/Medicare---Insight-into-the-Bills/README.md

 Data are from Kaggle CMS Medicare database, which covers the US nationwide Medicare bills from 3770 unique providers during the years of 2011-2015.
-# 1st asset - Factors for different charges
+# 1st asset - Do some providers bill higher than others?
 ## By providers, and by types of services
 This heatmap displays the charges (in US dollars) per outpatient service, listed with different providers (i.e., provider_id), and with different type of services (i.e., Ambulatory Payment Classification, apc, n=42, labeled as "None-apc").
 This plot shows that the amounts of charges primarily depend on the type of services.
 ![Figure1](OutPatientCharges.png)